ekowbossman/Good-README-Generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-        install npm inquirer
+        1. npm init 2. npm i inquirer
 ## Usage
-        Ask questions
+        The user will have a good auto generator ReadMe
 ## License
         MIT
         Covered by MIT
 ## Contributing
         Bossman Quansah
 ## Tests
-        Can by tested by js
+        Can be manually tested
 ## Questions
 For questions regarding this application please contact me at:
     - E-mail ekowbossman@gmail.com